How to Cite a Website in APA Style

 Etton, K. (2004, March 20).
 The association between variable X and variable Y. [PowerPoint slides].
 GitHub. https://github.com/associationx

 While it is important to know how to cite a website in APA style, there are citation managers that automatically format all citations in APA.
 Some common reference managers include Zotero, Mendeley, and EndNote.
 This overview of how to cite a website is useful for checking these automated citations.

-About Editor World: Academic Editing & Proofreading Services
+About Editor World: Writing, Editing, & Proofreading Services

-Editor World has a panel of academic editors who are native English speakers from the United States, United Kingdom, and Canada to help you perfect academic manuscripts.
-Our academic editing services are available 24/7, 365 days a year to help you excel in your academic career.
+Editor World has a panel of academic writers and editors who are native English speakers from the United States, United Kingdom, and Canada to help you perfect academic manuscripts.
+Our academic editing and proofreading services are available 24/7, 365 days a year to help you excel in your academic career.